vishnuajaykumar/ball_chaser_robot/README.md

 For Defining yourown custom Map : Use this package git clone https://github.com/udacity/pgm_map_creator.git

-🧠 AMCL Localization
+# 🧠 AMCL Localization

 Adaptive Monte Carlo Localization uses:

 Laser scan data to estimate the robot’s position relative to the map.
 Odometry to refine the pose estimate.

-Dynamically adjusts the number of particles to balance accuracy and computation time.
+Dynamically adjusts the number of particles.

-Downlaod Mapping